kyma-incubator/examples/personservice/README.md

 ![Lambda Creation Screenshot](images/lambda5.png)

 Now the command `kubectl get pods -n personservice -l app=mark-duplicate-persons` should return a pod in status running (might take several repetions though).
-Now you can issue the following command to inspect the logs: `kubectl logs -n personservice -l app=mark-duplicate-persons -c mark-duplicate-persons`.
+Now you can issue the following command to inspect the logs:
+`kubectl logs -n personservice -l app=mark-duplicate-persons -c mark-duplicate-persons`

 As nothing is happening, you should only see the periodic health checks:

 ```
 ::ffff:127.0.0.1 - - [28/Aug/2018:14:37:48 +0000] "GET /healthz HTTP/1.1" 200 2 "-" "curl/7.38.0"